MattParsons-MP/MattParsons-MP/README.md

 📖  Having a lifelong interest in computing has greatly supported my journey<br><br>
 📖  Many of my training opportunities have been provided by the fantastic team at TechVets - an organisation dedicated to supporting tech minded military personnel into Cyber careers<br><br>
 🌱  I consistently study and work on projects to enhance my skills<br><br>
-📖  As a a subscriber to TryHackMe, I utilise online labs and various learning platforms, to expand my knowledge<br>
+📖  As a a subscriber to TryHackMe, I utilise online labs and various learning platforms, to expand my knowledge<br><br>
 🔭  I am actively searching for opportunities to apply my skills<br><br>
 📫  Reach me at:  mat.parsons.27@gmail.com
 <br />